IMPORTANT: New format club runs and efforts sessions are back

-Wednesdays at the Trumpet at 7pm for ‘efforts’ sessions – these are coached by a qualified club member and will focus on aspects of running like speed or hills.
-Suitable for all abilities – hard work, but very rewarding.
+Efforts sessions are normally on Wednesday and are scheduled and booked just like the club runs using the app.
+Efforts sessions are also led by a qualified club member and will focus on aspects of running like speed or hills.
+Suitable for all abilities they are hard work, but very rewarding.

 Guidelines for Safe Running on Club Nights